-Production Installation
+Production installation

-Installing Armada Server
+Installing the Armada Server

-For production it is assumed that the server component runs inside a Kubernetes cluster.
+For production, it is assumed that the server component runs inside a Kubernetes cluster.

 export ARMADA_VERSION=v1.2.3